Stainless Steel Baby Bottles: Safer than Plastic?

-With all the concerns about leaching dangerous chemicals into breast milk and formula, parents are increasingly steering away from plastic baby bottles.
+Given concerns about leaching dangerous chemicals into breast milk and formula, parents are increasingly steering away from plastic baby bottles in favor of safer options, such as glass baby bottles or stainless steel.

 At first, parents were shifting toward plastic baby bottles advertised as BPA-free, Phthalate-free, and Bisphenol-A-free.
-More recently, research has shown that even BPA-free plastic baby bottles can leach chemicals into food and beverages.
+However, recent research shows that even BPA-free plastic baby bottles can leach chemicals into food and beverages.

 Specifically, BPA-free baby bottles are commonly made with plastics using BPS, BPF, BPAF, BPZ, BPP, and/or BHPF.
 Notice how they all have "BP" in their names?
 That's bisphenol, and leading scientists say that BPA-free plastics are just like BPA in that they leach chemicals that cause genetic and hormonal disruption.